Skip to Content

 • It usually has a name like URP-HighFidelity-Renderer or PC_Renderer.

 • You can find it in the Render Pipeline Asset linked in the Toolbar > Edit > Project Settings > Quality settings.
-For more details, please refer to the 2022 LTS setup section in the Getting Started documentation.
+For more details, please refer to the Manual Setup setup section in the Getting Started documentation.

 In this case, the Emission Color is usually set to white.
 Please change the Emission Color to black.